 You can tell a great city by its corners.
 If the intersection is owned by vehicles, it is a city for cars and traffic.
 If the community controls the intersections and corners, it is a city of neighborhoods and of people.

-But it is the buildings and how they add to the activities...In fact, it’s no exaggeration to say that the buildings facing these corners make happy cities, as these photos from Buenos Aires, Paris, New Haven, Brisbane, Barcelona, and Istanbul prove.
+But it is the buildings and how they add to the activities...In fact, it’s no exaggeration to say that the buildings facing these corners make happy cities, as photos from Buenos Aires, Paris, New Haven, Brisbane, Barcelona, and Istanbul prove.

 Why Social Life?

-What we all seem to forget is that, as humans, we need to connect with people; especially our neighbors, family, and friends.
+What we often seem to forget is that, as humans, we need to connect with people; especially our neighbors, family, and friends.
 That means that our best streets must also be social places where these connections happen, transcending their role as corridors of traffic.

 We believe that it is the social life on our streets and sidewalks that matters most – much more than how many vehicles can move through our communities.
 In other words, it is more important that our streets make us feel welcome and safe — much more important than it is for them to provide space to vehicles.